TheNextGuy32/peace-of-westfalia/rules.md

 If a Religious War was Triggered and the Target Principality still exists:

-First, go through all Players with Diplomatic Influence on the Target Principality who aren’t currently in a League from the Player with the most DI to the least.
+First, go through all Players with Diplomatic Influence on the Target Principality who aren't currently in a League from the Player with the most DI to the least.
 Players with DI on the Target Principality must Join a League (either one) or lose all DI with the Target Principality.

 Second, if the Emperor is not yet a member of a League, he may Join a League.

-Finally, the Player with the most DI on the Target Principality in the DOTF’s League becomes the DOTF.
-If no Players in the DOTF’s League have DI with the Target Principality, the Player first in Initiative Order becomes the DOTF.
+Finally, the Player with the most DI on the Target Principality in the DOTF's League becomes the DOTF.
+If no Players in the DOTF's League have DI with the Target Principality, the Player first in Initiative Order becomes the DOTF.
 The DOTF gains DI with the Target Principality sufficient to become its ally if not already.

-If there is no DOTF, the ROTF’s League wins; proceed to the Religious War Peace Treaty phase.
+If there is no DOTF, the ROTF's League wins; proceed to the Religious War Peace Treaty phase.
 If there is a DOTF, all members in the Catholic League go to war with all members in the Evangelical League.

 ###### Religious War Battle